 "I think everyone is waiting to see this little one.
 But I'd like to see my sister before we go."

 Nodding, Harry opened the door to the room and entered in after his wife.
 Fleur lay there with heavy-lidded eyes, as well she might.
-It had not been an easy birth, after all, ands she was not as young as she once was.
+It had not been an easy birth, after all, and she was not as young as she once was.
 Her almost ethereal beauty had not faded one iota, though, as she appeared as youthful and attractive as she ever had.
 And of course to Harry her stunning beauty was only enhanced by the fact that she had that new mother look, having just given birth to his seventh child.

 As for Hermione, Harry could almost swear that Fleur's Veela magic was rubbing off on her.
-Harry had always had a much greater opinion of Hermione's beauty that Hermione had herself, but she could not argue when he told her that other than the changes to her appearance brought about by maturity, she had kept her youthful looks even now, well into her thirties.
+Harry had always had a much greater opinion of Hermione's beauty than Hermione had herself, but she could not argue when he told her that other than the changes to her appearance brought about by maturity, she had kept her youthful looks even now, well into her thirties.
 It was not unusual as magic seemed to retard the aging process significantly, but in the case of his two wives, he found that it was much more pronounced than even with other witches.

 "Hello Fleur," Hermione said, looking down lovingly on her sister.

 Fleur opened her eyes and smiled at them both.
 "Hermione," she greeted before she once again closed her eyes, in equal parts contentment and exhaustion, Harry thought.
-She really had struggled mightily to bring this one into the world, and her Veela nature had not help matters at all.
-The birthing process had been significantly easier for Hermione, than it had been for Fleur—Hermione's longest labor had been twelve hours—her first—and the subsequent deliveries had all been much quicker.
+She really had struggled mightily to bring this child into the world, and her Veela nature had not helped matters at all.
+The birthing process had been significantly easier for Hermione than it had been for Fleur—Hermione's longest labor had been twelve hours—her first—and the subsequent deliveries had all been much quicker.
 By contrast, Fleur had always taken longer, and the difficulty Veela had in conceiving seemed to extend to giving birth as well.
 Or at least it had in Fleur's case.